-In addition to the usual a priori estimates of uncertainty via device models for vessel motion and VDATUM, real-time and post-processed uncertainty sources were also incorporated into the depth estimates of survey H13209.
-Real-time uncertainties were provided via EM 2040 and EM 710 MBES data and Applanix Delayed Heave RMS.
-Following post-processing of the real-time vessel motion, recomputed uncertainties of vessel roll, pitch, gyro and navigation were applied in CARIS HIPS and SIPS via a Smoothed Best Estimate of Trajectory (SBET) RMS file generated in Applanix POSPac.
+In addition to the usual a priori estimates of uncertainty provided via device models for vessel motion and VDATUM, real-time and post-processed uncertainty sources were also incorporated into the depth estimates of survey H13324.
+Real-time uncertainties were provided via EM 710 and EM 2040 MBES data and Applanix Delayed Heave RMS.
+Following post-processing of the real-time vessel motion, recomputed uncertainties of vessel roll, pitch, gyro, and navigation were applied in CARIS HIPS and SIPS via a Smoothed Best Estimate of Trajectory (SBET) RMS file generated in Applanix POSPac.